LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 This section covers the details of the widget specification format and the properties available on the `$scope` in case of an AngularJS widget.

-### The Widget Specification Format
+### Widget Descriptor Format

-Each widget has a `widget.json` file which is also called _widget specification_.
+Each widget has a `widget.json` file which is also called _widget descriptor_.
 LaxarJS contains a [widget schema definition](../../static/schemas/widget.json) that defines the exact format of this file.
 These are the most important widget properties:

 * `name`

-  This required field contains the _CamelCase_ version of the widget's directory name.
+  This required field contains the name of the widget, used to find its implementation module, template and stylesheet.
+The name must match the spelling and case of the module name (minus `.js` extension) exactly.

 * `description`